This recipe is dedicated to Alyssa J.

 In a 64 ounce mason jar (or something similar in size) pour in the sugar and water and stir until dissolve.

 Next, pour in finely chopped ginger and give it another quick stir.
 Then seal with cheese cloth and a rubber band/tie, or with the cap of the mason jar.
 The contents must be able to breathe, but you want to prevent any flies from contaminating it.
-So whatever material you think will do the job, give it a try.
-(I was hoping the screen lid designed for sprouting in mason jars would work as it was recommend in an online recipe — but unfortunately, fruit flies were able to get in after 5 days.
-Horror show.)
+So whatever material you think will do the job, give it a try. ( I don’t recommend using a sprouting lid as I have heard stories of flies being able to get through them.
+Do so with caution!)

 **Do not wash the ginger for this recipe.
 You want the naturally occurring yeast found on the ginger’s skin, which is similarly why you shouldn’t peel the ginger either, you want the skin in the liquid.
 This is why I recommend organic ginger, as regular ginger contains pesticides and should be washed.